 The word anime is used to describe the style of art used in animations in Japan, but other countries have their own anime too.
 One of those countries is Korea.
 Korea has about 120 animation studios in the business, and most of them do overseas contract work.

 Some of you may not know that The Simpsons and Family Guy are both animated in South Korean animation studios.
-This is mostly because Korean animation studios provide good animation quality at lower price.
-Even some of the Japanese anime are animated in Korea.
+This is mostly because Korean animation studios provide good animation quality at a lower price.
+Even some Japanese anime (mangago) is animated in Korea.
 We made a list of some of the Korean anime that are worth your time, so take a look.